ganeshlmdawda/US-Presidential-Sentiment-Analysis-uing-NLP-Libraries/README.md

 The dataset used in this project is obtained from Kaggle.
 It consists of Tweets collected, using the Twitter API statuses_lookup and snsscrape for keywords.

 ## Files
+The dataset files are not included in this repository due to their large size.
+However, you can obtain the dataset from Kaggle and mount it into the project directory.
+Ensure the dataset is in CSV format and named appropriately.
 - `sentiment_analysis.py`: The main script for sentiment analysis.
 - `hashtag_joebiden.csv`: Consists of tweets with keywords #Biden and #JoeBiden.
 - `hashtag_donaldtrump.csv`: Consists of tweets with keywords #Trump and #DonaldTrump.